Fargoi5/coding-interview-practice-checksheet/README.md

 ## How to use it

 Everything below is an outline, and you should tackle the items in order from top to bottom.
+(Thats my plan, but skipping some areas that I will come back to if time allows).

 I'm using Github's special markdown flavor, including tasks lists to check progress.